 There are a few New Jersey property tax benefits.
 There is a $250 property tax deduction for veterans or their surviving spouses.
 To qualify, you must be an honorably discharged U.S. Armed Forces war veteran, or the unmarried surviving spouse of such a war veteran or the surviving spouse of a service person who served in time of war and died while on active duty.
 There are specific wartime service periods of active duty required for eligibility.
 Please call for specific requirements.
 Claim Form V.S.S. must be obtained from and filed with the Little Ferry’s Assessing Department.

-For more information regarding the Borough's annual reassessment program please click on the link below.
+For more information regarding the Borough's annual reassessment program please click HERE

 Tax Assessor: Matt Rinaldi